inadvertently/Blame-Discord-Bot/README.md

 # 📝 | Overview

-Blame is meant to be an adavnced discord bot, this means all commands, modules and features can be enabled/disabled per guild.
-Each module that involves events, is cached opun the bot starting up.
+Blame is meant to be an advanced discord bot, this means all commands, modules, and features can be enabled/disabled per guild.
+Each module that involves events, is cached on the bot starts up.
 This was more of an official bot rather than something that was meant to be open-sourced - this means that it can be a bit difficult for some to get running as it contains many dependencies.

 [Installation](#installation) is easy in the sense that you should have a bit of coding experience.
-For those that don't, i'd reccomend navigating to certain modules, extracting them, and adding them to your own bot.
+For those that don't, i'd recommend navigating to certain modules, extracting them, and adding them to your bot.

 ---